nitindermohan/oak-new-docs/content/docs/getting-started/deploy-app/deploy-api.md

 {{< callout context="caution" title="Requirements" icon="outline/alert-triangle">}}
 - You have a running Oakestra deployment.
 - You have at least one Worker Node registered
-- (Optional) If you want the microservices to communicate, you need to have the NetManager installed and properly configured.
+- You have installed and properly configured the NetManager.
 - You can access the APIs at `<root-orch-ip>:10000/api/docs`
 {{< /callout >}}